TheOdinProject/top-meta/onboarding/chat-moderators.md

         - e.g. If somebody is attempting to get somebody to run `rm -rf /`.
         - Somebody is looking for help with "phishing" or other illegal activities.
         - Potentially warrants a `loki?` before continuing the user's participation in the community.
+- **Kick users from the discord**
+    - Primarily, due to the inability to adhere to the rules.
+    - Users within the community, should be met with a warning first.
+    - Exercise 'common sense' discretion when deciding whether to exercise this power.
+    - Kick clear phishers and spammers immediately
+    - Rules are meant to be relaxed, with the exception of **overt** usage of hate speech, racism, or pornography.
+- **Application of the `loki?` role for rule-breakers and "stern" warnings** (see: `#please-wait`)
+    - The `loki?` role removes a user's permissions such that they can only view the `#please-wait` channel.
+    - We apply this role to users who we wish to have a private conversation with, away from the rest of the community.
+This channel is public to other members of the team for transparency and is where engagements regarding the rules or general chat conduct should occur, as opposed to direct messages.
+    - Be mindful that the chat history is not preserved from the user perspective.
+If a user goes offline, when they return the chat history will be removed from their perspective, potentially requiring us to screenshot prior history.
+    - When you have given a user the `loki?` role, it is your responsibility to restore their privilages to the chat.
+    - Abuse of the bot should result in the assignment of the `NOBOT` role, which will result in the `odin-bot` ignoring any bot commands made by the user.
 - **`Change Nickname` permissions.**
     - User nicknames _should_ adhere to our rules.
     - Overtly hateful, racist, or sexual names are not tolerated.